Culture of the United States: Race, ancestry, and immigration

-With its ratification on December 6, 1965, the Thirteenth Amendment to the United States Constitution abolished slavery in the United States.
-The Northern states had outlawed slavery in their territory in the late 18th and early 19th centuries, though their industrial economies relied on raw materials produced by slaves.
+With its ratification on December 6, 1865, the Thirteenth Amendment to the U.S. Constitution abolished slavery in the U.S. The Northern states had outlawed slavery in their territory in the late 18th and early 19th centuries, though their industrial economies relied on raw materials produced by slaves in the South.
 Following the Reconstruction period in the 1870s, racist legislation emerged in the Southern states named the Jim Crow laws that provided for legal segregation.
 Lynching was practiced throughout the U.S., including in the Northern states, until the 1930s, while continuing well into the civil rights movement in the South.

 Chinese Americans were earlier marginalized as well during a significant proportion of U.S. history.
-Between 1882 and 1943, the United States instituted the Chinese Exclusion Act barring all Chinese immigrants from entering the United States.
-During the Second World War, roughly 120,000 Japanese Americans, 62% of whom were U.S. citizens, were imprisoned in Japanese internment camps by the U.S. government following the attacks on Pearl Harbor, an American military base, by Japanese troops.
+Between 1882 and 1943, the U.S. instituted the Chinese Exclusion Act barring all Chinese immigrants from entering the U.S. During the Second World War against the Empire of Japan, roughly 120,000 Japanese Americans, 62% of whom were U.S. citizens, were imprisoned in Japanese internment camps by the U.S. government following the attack on Pearl Harbor, an American military base, by Japanese forces in December 1941.

-Due to exclusion from or marginalization by earlier mainstream society, there emerged a unique subculture among the racial minorities in the United States.
-During the 1920s, Harlem, New York City became home to the Harlem Renaissance.
+Due to exclusion from or marginalization by earlier mainstream society, there emerged a unique subculture among the racial minorities in the U.S. During the 1920s, Harlem, New York City became home to the Harlem Renaissance.
 Music styles such as jazz, blues, rap, rock and roll, and numerous folk songs such as Blue Tail Fly (Jimmy Crack Corn) originated within the realms of African American culture and were later adopted by the mainstream.
 Chinatowns can be found in many cities across the country and Asian cuisine has become a common staple in mainstream America.
 The Hispanic community has also had a dramatic impact on American culture.
-Today, Catholics are the largest religious denomination in the United States and outnumber Protestants in the Southwest and California.
-Mariachi music and Mexican cuisine are commonly found throughout the Southwest, and some Latin dishes, such as burritos and tacos, are found practically everywhere in the nation.
+Today, Catholics are the largest religious denomination in the U.S. and outnumber Protestants in the Southwest and California.

-Economic variance and substantive segregation, is commonplace in the United States.
 Asian Americans have median household income and educational attainment exceeding that of other races.
-African Americans, Hispanics and Native Americans have considerably lower income and education than do White Americans or Asian Americans.
-In 2005, the median household income of Whites was 62.5% higher than that of African Americans, nearly one-quarter of whom live below the poverty line.
-46.9% of homicide victims in the United States are African American.
+African Americans, Hispanics, and Native Americans have considerably lower income and education than do White Americans or Asian Americans.

-After the attacks by Muslim terrorists on September 11, 2001, discrimination against Arabs and Muslims in the U.S. rose significantly.
-The American-Arab Anti-Discrimination Committee (ADC) reported an increase in hate speech, cases of airline discrimination, hate crimes, police misconduct, and racial profiling.